Imharsh08/Scheduler/docs/documentation.md

     - Save the final, completed schedule back to a Google Sheet.
 - **Customization**:
     - **Die Colors**: Assign unique colors to different dies for easy visual identification on the schedule grid.
+    - **Schedule Horizon**: Switch between a full monthly view (navigable by week) and a focused weekly view.
+    - **Holidays**: Define non-working days that are excluded from the schedule.
 - **Reporting**:
     - **View All Tasks**: See a master list of every scheduled task across all presses.
     - **PDF Download**: Generate and download a PDF summary of the schedule for all presses or a single press.